 +1-212-497-3597 (U.S. line)

-The Program New Transatlantic Synergies: Building a Diverse and Inclusive Culture of Remembrance (DAICOR) is funded by the Transatlantic Program of the German Federal Ministry for Economic Affairs and Climate Action, as well as by the Heinrich Boell Foundation and the U.S. Embassy Berlin.
+The Program New Transatlantic Synergies: Building a Diverse and Inclusive Culture of Remembrance (DAICOR) was funded in 2021-2022 by the Transatlantic Program of the German Federal Ministry for Economic Affairs and Climate Action, the U.S. Embassy Berlin, and the Heinrich Böll Foundation.